JSP Action Tags

 Output:

-In this example, using TestBean we are trying to set the property “gurutest” using setProperty and get the value of property using getProperty as “GuruTutorial”
+In this example, using TestBean, we are setting the property “msg” using setProperty and getting the value of the property using getProperty as “GuruTutorial”.

-It is used to forward the request to another jsp or any static page.
+The jsp:forward action tag is used to forward the request to another JSP or any static page.

 Here the request can be forwarded with no parameters or with parameters.